mitsuba-renderer/drjit/docs/special.rst

 Slicing internally turns into a :py:func:`drjit.gather` operation that reads from the underlying flat array, while slice assignment turns into :py:func:`drjit.scatter`.
+The conversion from a slice tuple into concrete indices is performed by the function :py:`drjit.slice_index` that can also be used directly.

+Limitations
+^^^^^^^^^^^

 It should be noted that Dr.Jit is *not* a general array/tensor programming library.
-For example, many standard operations found in other frameworks are missing:
+It currently lacks many standard operations found in frameworks like PyTorch or TensorFlow.
+This includes

 - Operations to split or concatenate tensors and rearrange their axes in various ways.
 - General matrix/tensor product operations, convolutions, FFT, Einstein sums, etc.

-While we intend to add features to the tensor interface in the future to make it more fully featured (external contributions are also welcomed!), tensors are best used sparingly in actual programs.
+While we intend to make the interface more feature-complete in the future (external help is welcomed!), tensors are best used sparingly in actual programs.

-Tensor-based programs tend to make frequent use of slicing operations.
-For example, the following line adds even and odd-numbered entries of a 1D tensor:
+The reason for this is that tensor-based programs tend to make frequent use of slicing operations.
+For example, the following snippet adds even and odd-numbered entries of a 1D tensor and would not feel out of place in a typical NumPy/PyTorch/TensorFlow program.

 .. code-block:: pycon

    >>> t = t[0::2] + t[1::2]

-In a Dr.Jit program, these entries are computed by different threads of the program.
-Correct sequencing of the operation may then require an intermediate variable evaluation, which prevents the compilation of a fully fused kernel (which is one of the key optimizations implemented by Dr.Jit).
+In a Dr.Jit program, the entries of this tensor would be computed by different threads of a parallel program.
+Correct sequencing of the operation then generally requires a *barrier* realized by an intermediate variable evaluation, which prevents the compilation of a fully fused kernel.
+In other words, the use of tensors can interfere with one of Dr.Jit's key optimizations, which is its ability to aggressively fuse operations into large kernels.

+We recommend the use of tensors mainly as storage representation of shaped data (images, volumes), and as a container to exchange data with other libraries, e.g. via :py:func:`drjit.wrap_ad`.